 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 The Railroad in Dundee History (approx. 8.2 miles away); Fort Gardiner (approx. 9 miles away); Chief Chipco (approx. 10 miles away); Surveyor's Lake Schoolhouse (approx. Site of Fort Clinch (approx. 11 miles away); Indian Burial Mound (approx. 11.8 miles away); Historic Pughsville Neighborhood (approx. 11.9 miles away); Sumica (approx. 12.3 miles away).
 Touch for a list and map of all markers in Lake Wales.

 More about this marker.
 This old and interesting marker is obviously damaged.
 The Polk County History Center has been notified of its condition.
 It was strategically placed at the entrance to one of Florida's oldest tourist attractions.

 Regarding Old Indian Trails.
 Fort Gardner is actually spelled Gardiner.
 Period maps and military records both include the error.
 The fort was named for Captain George Washington Gardiner who was killed on December 28, 1835 at the Dade Massacre which is credited for starting the Second Seminole Indian War 1835-1842.

 Related marker.
 Click here for another marker that is related to this marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 5, 2016, by Dean Moss McCracken of Lakeland, Florida.
-This page has been viewed 446 times since then and 25 times this year.
+It was originally submitted on June 5, 2016, by Dean Moss McCracken of Lakeland, Florida.
+This page has been viewed 573 times since then and 27 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 5, 2016, by Dean Moss McCracken of Lakeland, Florida. • Bernard Fisher was the editor who published this page.